eclipse-hono/hono/site/documentation/content/api/tenant/index.md

 | *algorithm*              | *no*       | *string*      | `RSA`         | The name of the public key algorithm.
 Supported values are `RSA` and `EC`. |

 **NB** CAs of the *same* tenant MAY share the same subject DN, e.g. allowing for the definition of overlapping validity periods.
-However, CAs of *different* tenants MUST NOT share the same subject DN in order to allow for the unique look up of a tenant by the subject DN of one of its trusted CAs.
+However, CAs of *different* tenants MUST NOT share the same subject DN in order to allow for the unique look-up of a tenant by the subject DN of one of its trusted CAs.

 **Examples**